bounscale/bounscale/README.md

 * If auto-scaling is performed where the load is not high, adjust the thresholds and optional indicators appropriately likewise.

 ## Technical Support
+ Our site of github is [here](https://github.com/bounscale/bounscale).

- If you are not certain about something or find a malfunction, etc., please register it at [Issues](https://github.com/bounscale/bounscale) on github.
+ If you are not certain about something or find a malfunction, etc., please register it at [Issues](https://github.com/bounscale/bounscale/issues) on github.

  We hope your application will be free from stress.